 So what does this mean for your blog, website content and SEO?

 First, go through your topics and select those that are you want to rank for — the ones you feel describe the gist of your content.
-Pick a few — not to specific and not too broad.
+Pick a few — not too specific and not too broad.
 If you’re website is not new, here’s a free tool called Ubersuggest that will help you see what you already rank for.
 Another free tool to determine what topics people are searching for is the Google Keyword Tool.

 Plan out your pillar page campaign for maximum SEO

 Most of us are visual organizers.
 I like putting ideas on a whiteboard or a flow chart.